-Viral immunoevasins are key molecules employed by viruses to subvert the host immune response during infection.
+Molecular basis of Immune Evasion by large DNA Viruses Viral immunoevasins are key molecules employed by viruses to subvert the host immune response during infection.
 Understanding the molecular basis of their functions is key for explaining how viruses have adapted to specifically infect selected hosts and for the design of new vaccines and other antiviral therapies.
 Mouse cytomegalovirus (MCMV) has a set of such proteins that specifically interfere with major histocompatibility complex class I (MHC-I) antigen presentation to CD8+ T cells and natural killer (NK) cells.
-Notwithstanding the large number of genetic and functional studies, the structural biology of immunoevasin specificities and functions is poorly understood, due largely to bottlenecks in co-crystallizing these proteins and their ligands.
-To bypass this bottleneck, we have developed a new approach that combines sparse datasets from NMR with advanced computational modeling methods.
+We have developed a new approach that combines sparse datasets from NMR with advanced computational modeling methods.
 We have previously applied this approach to elucidate the solution structure of the m04/gp34 Immunoevasin, and are currently extending these methods to determine the structures of MHC/Immunoevasin complexes.